tropicalbananas/robloxplacearchive/LIST.md

 </tr>ROBLOX Battle Version 2 | ID 96623001&version=2</tr>

-It's very different from the newest version, using the same ID but with --ver 2 at the end in <a href="https://github.com/Modnark/rbxdl/">rbxdl</a></td>, I got the first version of it that wasn't an empty baseplate, which MIGHT be the version you see in the ROBLOX iOS launch video.
+It's very different from the newest version, using the ID 96623001 but with --ver 2 at the end with f="https://github.com/Modnark/rbxdl/">rbxdl</a></td>, I got the first version of it that wasn't an empty baseplate, which MIGHT be the version you see in the ROBLOX iOS launch video.

 </tr><a href="https://www.roblox.com/games/23522/Santas-Winter-Stronghold">Santa's Winter Stronghold</a></td> | ID 23522</tr>